 The key difference of this model from the others is in the way the communication is organized.

 Unlike the Time & Material or Dedicated Team model where the client usually deals with the project manager, in the Extended Team model the communication, most of the time, goes directly between the members of the team.
-An outsourced staff communicates directly with the client and rest of the mainland team as if they were homebound employees.
+An outsourced staff communicates directly with the client and the rest of the mainland team as if they were homebound employees.

 That means, an extended team is completely integrated into the general workflow, which ups the speed of turnaround and streamlines the communication.

-Extended team model is a good fit for the following kinds of projects:
+The extended team model is a good fit for the following kinds of projects:

 - Long-term multi-part projects with an evolving set of requirements, where you don't have all the required technologies on hand